vmware/container-service-extension/docs/cse3_1/CSE31.md

 ### CSE 3.1.2

-* Kubernetes Container Cluster API Provider for Cloud Director.
-Learn more about [CAPI for VCD](link todo)
+* Cluster API Provider for Cloud Director.
+Learn more about [CAPI for VCD](https://github.com/vmware/cluster-api-provider-cloud-director/blob/0.5.x/README.md)
 * Kubernetes External Cloud Provider for VCD updated to v1.1.0.
 Learn more about [CPI for VCD](https://github.com/vmware/cloud-provider-for-cloud-director/blob/1.1.0/README.md)
 * Kubernetes Container Storage Interface for VCD updated to v1.1.0.
 Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.1.0/README.md)
 * Kubernetes Container Clusters plugin is updated to version 3.2.0.
 The plugin ships with VCD 10.3.2.
 * Support for injecting proxy information into TKG clusters.
 Learn more about the feature, [here](CSE_CONFIG.html#extra_options).
-* New command option to Force Delete clusters that have failed to deploy and are in unremovable state.
+* New command option to forcefully delete clusters that were not fully created and were left in unremovable state.
 Learn more, [here](CLUSTER_MANAGEMENT.html#force_delete).

 ### CSE 3.1.1